anajessica24/crypto-wallet/README.md

 - `sha256.h / sha256.c`: implements SHA-256 hashing using OpenSSL.
 - `main.c`: integrates user entropy with system randomness, generates the hash, and converts it into a mnemonic phrase.
 - `wordlist/`: contains BIP39 wordlists in Portuguese (`br.txt`) and English (`en.txt`) with 2048 words each.
-- `Makefile`: automates compilation of the C project and creates the executable `btc-wallet-c`.
+- `Makefile(/csrc)`: automates compilation of the C project and creates the executable `btc-wallet-c`.
+- `Makefile(/crypto-wallet)`: automates compilation of the Python and C.

 **C Flow:**